apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 ## Storage

-Believe it or not, problems are the same ones that databases deal with.
-Over the past 50 years or so the database community has developed a rich literature describing the solutions to these problems.
-I absolutely hate databases, but we need a database or similar.
+Believe it or not, atomicity, consistency, and fault tolerance are the exact same problems that databases deal with.
+Over the past 50 years or so the database community has developed a rich literature describing solutions.
+I absolutely hate databases, I think they are overused, but to solve these problems we need a database or similar.

-There's also another fairly obvious solution, Amazon S3.
-Databases generally are optimized for lookup, for running queries on them.
-Object storage systems have no such requirements for complex indexing, and so can achieve much higher performance.
-We need an object storage system that has replication, sharding, and can handle high throughput.
+There's another fairly obvious solution, Amazon S3.
+Relational databases generally are optimized for lookup, for running queries on them.
+Object storage databases like S3 have no such requirements for complex indexing, and so can achieve much higher performance.
+This is perfect for our use case.
+So, we need an object storage system that has replication, sharding, fault tolerance, and can handle high throughput.

 <br>
 <div style="text-align: center;">